BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 <ins>We will first create a facet for duplicate values.</ins>

 * Go to the “Customer First Name” Column.
 * Click on the small triangle at the column name.
-Use “Facet” -> “Customized facets” -> “Duplicates facet”, we could see in the left-hand panel, that there are 5 duplicate items ( true)  in the “Customer Name” column.
+Use “Facet” -> “Customized facets” -> “Duplicates facet”.
+We could see in the left-hand panel, that there are 5 duplicate items ( true)  in the “Customer First Name” column.
 * Click on **true** to see the duplicates.

  ![](TrueDuplicate.jpg)